XfLoops/blog/README.md

 # blog

-This repo is specially for blog comments.
+This repo is especially open for blog comments.